 Around 4pm we arrived in Tambacounda, affectionately referred to as “Tamba.”
 In Tamba we transferred our sweaty, dirty—but excited-- bodies to a 4x4 truck.
 We then traveled 3.5 more hours into la Parc National du Niokolo Koba, welcoming the fresh air. (photo: Jamie, Jonathan and I finally in fresh air)

 We arrived to the campement de leon around 10:30pm and finally got to eat.
 Throughout the trip we often times arrived at the table where there is no menu and you eat what you are served.
 Everyone gets the same plate and it’s usually some sort of meat—I stopped asking what it was, which means, I often times had no idea what I was eating.
-Always an interesting experience!
-We quickly retired to our double bedded huts and were sung to sleep by hippos!!!
-Hippos sing!!!
-Well, kind of groan—nonetheless super cool!

 The park is notorious for its wild animals and even though we didn’t see any lions, we had a rooaaring great luck with hippos, crocodiles, warthogs, birds, antelopes, and multiple kinds of monkeys!
 Our two days in the park consisted of early morning rides through the park spotting animals.
 Returning to cool off in possibly parasitic waters—it was so hot, that we really couldn’t care (I’m not dead yet, but I will get a blood test when I get home).
 We then waited out the hottest part of the afternoon and finished the day with another ride see the animals retreat for the evening.